Iraq pulled into Iran war as US targets Iran-aligned groups

 “So, they feel very vulnerable, caught in this war between the US, Israel, and Iran,” he added.

 US President Donald Trump on Saturday threatened to attack Iran’s power plants if freedom of navigation at the key waterway was not fully restored in 48 hours.
+On Monday, Trump ordered the US military to postpone strikes against the Iranian power plants for a period of five days.

 The PMF is part of Iraq’s regular armed forces but also includes some pro-Iranian groups.
 Pro-Iran armed groups have claimed responsibility for attacks on US interests in Iraq and across the region, while strikes have also targeted these groups.